polyaxon/polyaxon/site/docs/intro/quick-start/components.md

 ## Congratulations

-You made your component more generic and you can use parameters to run different versions effortlessly.
+You made your component more generic and you used parameters to run different versions effortlessly.

-The next section of [this tutorial](/docs/intro/quick-start/operations/) we will explore what happens when we run an experiment or when we pass a param.
+In the next section of [this tutorial](/docs/intro/quick-start/operations/) we will explore what happens when we run an experiment or when we pass a param.